amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 The Retrieve Cookies algorithm will need to be updated in [Section 5.5.4 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-retrieve-cookies).

-The following will need to be an addition to step 2:

-1.  scheme `scheme-matches` cookie's scheme.
-2.  port `port-matches` cookie's port.

 This will ensure that a cookie is only retrieved if the origin is the same as the one it was set on.

 ### The Cookie Header Field